mmulcahy222/treeviewitem_search/README.md

 # Windows Tree View API

 I did a bucket list project for myself.
-I really really wanted to dig into the guts of the Windows API, and understand low-level to improve my understanding of the "higher-level" abstract code.
+I really wanted to dig into the guts of the Windows API, and understand low-level to improve my understanding of the "higher-level" abstract code.
 I don't see anyone as a real programmer unless they understand real low-level details so they know what's going on.
 I can blab about this plenty.
 I have been using too many frameworks in JavaScript & PHP in my life that fell out favor over time, rending all the time & years I spend on those frameworks utterly useless.
 Ember.JS, Magento, Angular version.
 I'm looking at you.

 This is just restating a rant that I did for my Google Bookmarks repository which used the Keyboard & Clipboard Listener Windows functions in user32.dll.
 As I said there, my friends & peers were doing all this black magic in High School, and I needed to know how they did it (It was with Win32 API).